 11. Dine Out and Enjoy Some Pretty Cool Cafes

 One of my favourite things to do in Cairo was to look out for cute restaurants and cafes to dine in.
-My favourite was Holm Cafe in Zamalek, where I enjoyed a lovely and quiet morning before exploring the area.
+My favourite was the Holm Cafe in Zamalek, where I enjoyed a lovely and quiet morning before exploring the area.

 I also found Klakit Art Space and Cafe, just opposite the Egyptian Museum and enjoyed the views of the old houses and downtown Cairo from its terrace.
 I can’t say that it’s the best place to go for a meal though.